 Rates and Pay

-The base rate for web and print features is $100, $50 for blog posts.
+The base rate for Freeman features is $100 and $50 for posts on Anything Peaceful.
 Bonuses will be offered for higher traffic to your article.

 FEE purchases the full rights to any article unless a separate arrangement is reached between FEE and an individual author on a per-article basis.
 FEE reserves the right to distribute articles accepted for publication in any format, including print, web, e-reader and formats currently known or yet to be discovered.
-Additionally, to disseminate the freedom philosophy to the maximum extent, FEE has maintained an open-reprint policy from its inception.
-Upon request and before an article is accepted for publication, FEE and Freeman staff may agree to withhold permission to reprint an article originally purchased by FEE in any publication not published by FEE or by any organization or individual separate from FEE.
+Additionally, to disseminate the freedom philosophy to the maximum extent, FEE has maintained an open-reprint policy from its inception, though we request 24 hours of first use.
+(Currently we use the Creative Commons CC-by guidelines.)
+In cases where an author’s content is syndicated, we will use specific language to preclude CC-by.

 Submissions may be addressed to: